-Preparing Raw Aloe
+Preparing Raw Aloe Vera Plant

-While the outer green skin of aloe can be eaten, it is often bitter and tough, so it is removed and only the clear inner portion of the stalk is consumed.
+While the outer green skin of the aloe vera plant can be eaten, it is often bitter and tough, so it is removed and only the clear inner portion of the stalk is consumed.
 The easiest way of getting at the gel is to peel away the skin with a sharp knife and then crush the meat inside and eat it as is.

 You can also eat cooked aloe.
 In this case, larger pieces are used, and the delicate texture of the plant takes best to gentle cooking methods, such as poaching.
 Aloe releases a lot of water when it is cooked and becomes softer as it shrinks down.